waltergerych/waltergerych.github.io/_pages/publications.md

 I have first-author publications in NeurIPS, AAAI, SDM, CIKM, AIES, Big Data, ICMLA, and ICSC.

-Certainly!
-Here are your more recent publications formatted in Markdown:

 ---

 ## ["Who Knows the Answer?
 Finding the Best Model & Prompt Using Confidence-Based Search."](https://research.ibm.com/publications/who-knows-the-answer-finding-the-best-model-and-prompt-for-each-query-using-confidence-based-search#)